Northwestern is committed to promoting sustainability in the residence halls. There are several options for students to live green at NU.

 Students are encouraged to recycle everything that can be recycled.
 Facilities Management has provided a list of items that can be recycled.
 For students living on campus, each residence hall has a recycling station for each floor.
 University Services recycles electronic equipment (computers, cell phones, printers, etc.).
 For a list of locations and requirements, please visit the Student eCycling website.

-Every Winter quarter several departments and student groups collaborate on Green Cup, a month-long competition to see which campus residents can conserve the most energy and water.
+During fall quarter, several departments and student groups collaborate on Green Cup, a month-long competition to see which campus residents can conserve the most energy and water.
 There are typically speakers, concerts, firesides, and other such events in conjunction with the competition.
 Visit the sustainNU webpage for Green Cup and other event details.

 Eating Green @ NU